-These drugs are dangerous because someone having a deliriant experience may react unpredictably.
-They may be set-off randomly.
+These drugs are dangerous because someone having a delirious experience may react unpredictably.
 They may become violent or combative.
-A sitter is a requirement for safely using these drugs — however, even a sitter may not be enough to control or protect someone in a deliriant state of mind.
+A sitter is a requirement for safely using these drugs — however, even a sitter may not be enough to control or protect someone in a delirious state of mind.

 I. Natural Psychedelic Substances

 The natural world has a surprising number of psychedelic compounds in the form of various plants, fungi, and even a few animals.

 Natural psychedelic compounds have been integrated with human culture for thousands of years for spiritual healing, divination, and sacrament.
 Virtually every culture on Earth has ties to psychedelics in one form or another.

 The exception is the Inuit of North America — simply due to the lack of psychoactive substances in this part of the world.

 Amanita muscaria is often referred to as the “Mario mushroom”.
 It’s a big, bright red mushroom with white spots on the cap.

 This mushroom has a long history of use as a psychedelic among the shamans in Mongolia and Northern Asia.